 Let’s start with monitoring, measurement and evaluation.
 The company determines: a) what needs to be monitored and measured; b) the methods for monitoring, measurement, analysis and evaluation needed to ensure valid results; c) when the monitoring and measuring are performed; d) when the results from monitoring and measurement are analysed and evaluated.
 The company evaluates the performance and the effectiveness of the Quality Management System.
 The company retains appropriate documented information as evidence of the results.
 Another ‘general’ clause heading, another yawn.
 But……wait, this is pretty good stuff.
 We get to pick what we monitor and measure.
 Just make sure it meets your customer needs and your stakeholder needs.
 Notice I said needs.
 NOT wants or should.
 However, customer don’t necessarily know what they need and often look at what they want.
 So educate them, negotiate with them and make sure we all know the what.

-An exquisite little sub clause of the profoundly ‘dah’.
+An exquisite little sub clause of the profoundly ‘der’.
 Could the standard do without it?
-Perhaps, but it is well crafted, if not a little condescending, but one that is mostly ignored by consultants and auditors.
-Planning of changes; when the company determines the need for changes to the Quality Management System, the changes are carried out in a planned manner.
+Perhaps, but it is well crafted, if not a little condescending, but one that is mostly ignored by consultants and auditors…… The standard says.
+When the company determines the need for changes to the Quality Management System, the changes are carried out in a planned manner.
 The company considers the: purpose of the changes and the potential consequences; integrity of the Quality Management System; availability of resources; and allocation or reallocation of responsibilities and authorities.

 Preservation.
 The company preserves the outputs during production and service provision, to the extent necessary to ensure conformity to requirements.
 Preservation can include identification handling, contamination control, packaging, storage transmission or transportation and protection, as needed.
 And the bleeding obvious award goes to…..
 Yeah, I am a little jaded with this clause.
 One, because it is a radical simplification of what used to be a 4 sub clause topic with their own sub clause headings containing so much prescription that the manufacturing world had no illusion as to what was needed.
 But now?